Dennis Baxley

-Dennis K. Baxley (born August 22, 1952) is a state legislator in Florida who has served in the Florida Senate since 2016.
-A Republican, he represents the 12th district including Sumter County and parts of Lake County and Marion County in Central Florida.
-He previously served in the Florida House of Representatives, representing parts of Marion County from 2000 to 2007 and again from 2010 until his election to the Senate.
+Dennis K. Baxley (born August 22, 1952) is a former state legislator in Florida who served in the Florida Senate from 2016 to 2024.
+A Republican, he represented the 12th district including Sumter County and parts of Lake County and Marion County in Central Florida.
+He previously served in the Florida House of Representatives, representing parts of Marion County from 2000 to 2007 and again from 2010 until his election to the Senate in 2016.
 He served on the Belleview City Commission and as its mayor.

 Baxley has sponsored anti-LGBT legislation and stand your ground legislation, opposed a two-year moratorium on the sale of AR-15s, and delayed the Florida Slavery Memorial.
 He also opposes the removal of Confederate monuments and memorials.
 He was the sponsor of the failed Florida House Bill H-837, which would have allowed students to sue educators for not tolerating their views, and the successful Florida Parental Rights in Education Act, which prohibits the discussion of gender identity in elementary schools.